-From the Columbia Daily Spectator:
+Coverage from the Columbia Daily Spectator

-"Not only was April 22, 1970, the first Earth Day celebration on campus, but as the Spectator Archives can attest, lots of other things were happening in Morningside.
-For instance, the university senate was trying to get Columbia trustees to use the university's 57,000 shares of General Motors stock to pressure the company to reform its safety and environmental policies."
+Not only was April 22, 1970, the first Earth Day celebration on campus, but as the Spectator Archives can attest, many other things were happening in Morningside.
+For instance, the University Senate was trying to get Columbia trustees to use the University's 57,000 shares of General Motors stock to pressure the company to reform its safety and environmental policies.

 - Seven Columbia buildings have earned LEED certification in recent years—including the Columbia Alumni Center.

 - The Columbia University Green Fund awards $25,000 each year to student-led projects that support and advance sustainability on campus.
 Meet the 2015-2016 Green Fund projects here.